 Source: Individual Airline Flying Details 2025

 Service dogs receive special treatment on virtually all airlines, as they should!
 These hardworking pups assist people with disabilities and perform essential tasks that their handlers cannot do independently.
-If you're wondering which airlines allow dogs in cabin that are working as a service pet, you're in luck.
+If you're wondering which airlines allow dogs in cabin as carry-on pets that are working as a service pet, you're in luck.
 Here's what you need to know about flying with service animals:

 Documentation Timing: For international travel with service dogs, begin preparing documentation at least 30 days before your trip, as some countries have strict entry requirements and quarantine procedures.